PART 4: EMDR WITH CHILDREN AND ADOLESCENTS - 13 to 18 year olds

 -Allow them to share their favorite movies and TV shows-who they admire, which characters remind them of people in their lives, who they relate to etc.

--Don’t be afraid to look at their Instagram or Facebook profiles if they offer- there are often a lot of quotes that they relate to, and you can see how they are representing themselves to their peers.
+-Don’t be afraid to look at their Instagram, Twitter, Snapchat, or other social media profiles if they offer.
+There are often a lot of quotes that they relate to, and you can see how they are representing themselves to their peers.

--Many adolescents have their own YouTube channel where they post vtheir own videos and subscribe to others’ videos that they relate to or are interested in.
-This is great rapport building and can often provide a doorway into talking about their trauma in a non-threatening/more distant way.
+-Many adolescents have their own YouTube channel where they post their own videos and subscribe to others’ videos that they relate to or are interested in.
+This is great rapport building and can often provide a doorway into talking about their trauma in a non-threatening or more detached way.